 The ECG in chronic severe aortic regurgitation usually shows evidence of left ventricular enlargement (eccentric hypertrophy) which electrocardiographically has almost the same pattern with left ventricular concentric hypertrophy, with increased amplitude of the R waves in leads V5, V6, and of the QS, or S wave in lead V1, due to the increased left ventricular electrical forces.
 The T waves often are upward and tall (this is a difference from the usual strain pattern seen in concentric LV hypertrophy-e.g. in aortic stenosis).
 However, later in the course, T waves may become inverted.
 The appearance of a new conduction abnormality (e.g a left bundle branch block) in a patient with severe AR, often signifies the development of LV dysfunction.

 Doppler jet with vena contracta (the narrowest portion of the regurgitant jet-at the level of the valve) > 6 mm, or the width of the jet ≥ 65% of the left ventricular outflow tract (LVOT).

-Pressure half time (PHT) of the aortic regurgitant jet, derived with continuous wave doppler examination < 200 ms (miliseconds).
+Pressure half time (PHT) of the aortic regurgitant jet, derived with continuous wave Doppler examination < 200 ms (milliseconds).
 Regurgitant orifice area (EROA) ≥ 0.3 cm2 / Regurgitant volume ≥ 60 ml.

-In cases where echocardiographic assessment of the severity of aortic regurgitation is inadequate, magnetic resonance imaging (MRI), or left cardiac cathetrerization with aortography, is useful for assessing the severity of AR.
+In cases where echocardiographic assessment of the severity of aortic regurgitation is inadequate, magnetic resonance imaging (MRI), or left cardiac catheterization with aortography, is useful for assessing the severity of AR.